Leadership Accreditation Pathway

-The trainee is required to inform the Accreditation Committee of a change in supervisor and the name of each supervisor.
-The change requires the approval of the Accreditation Committee.
+The trainee is required to inform the Training Committee of a change in supervisor and the name of each supervisor.
+The change requires the approval of the Training Committee.
 The committee may advise the candidate of a suitable supervisor.

 Learning and Supervision Plans

-- Learning and Supervision Plans are to be written in consultation between the trainee and each supervisor and submitted to the Accreditation Committee for approval.
+- Learning and Supervision Plans are to be written in consultation between the trainee and each supervisor and submitted to the Training Committee for approval.

 Learning and Supervision Plan